struphy-hub/struphy/doc/sections/quickstart.rst

     ls my_first_sim/post_processing/kinetic_data/

-Check out `Tutorial 2 - Data, post processing and standard plots <file:///home/spossann/git_repos/struphy/doc/_build/html/sections/tutorials.html>`_ for a deeper discussion on Struphy data.
+Check out :ref:`Tutorial 2 - Data, post processing and standard plots <tutorials>` for a deeper discussion on Struphy data.

 Our first simulation ran for just three time steps.
 Let us change the end-time of the simulation by opening the parameter file::